C++ set get_allocator

 Example 3

-Let's see a simple example to check whether the allocators are interchangeable or not:
+Let's examine a basic example to determine if the allocators can be swapped out or not:

 #include <set>